2018 Department P

 Palmer AK 99645

-Mailed entries need to be received at the fairgrounds by the last drop-off date listed in the Photography Department Exhibitor Guide.
+Mailed entries need to be received at the fairgrounds by the last entry date listed in the Photography Department Exhibitor Guide.
 Mailed entries must include return postage and are returned to the entrant after the Fair.
-Include large stamped, self-addressed padded envelope with your entry.
-Be sure to include sufficient postage.
+Include large (sufficient postage) stamped, self-addressed padded envelope with your entry.
 If you have not entered anything in the Alaska State Fair previously, you will be assigned a Lifetime Entrant number before your photos are submitted for entry.
 If you have a number please include it along with your other personal information.
-Be sure to label the back of each photo according to the instructions in the Photo Exhibitor Guide.
+Label the back of each photo according to the instructions in the Photography section of the Exhibitor Guide.

 Q: My photo is 8”X12”.
 Do I have to crop it down to 8”X10”?